mia-platform/documentation/docs/development_suite/identity-and-access-management/user-management.md

 Otherwise, if they were not managed through groups, this action of assigning `Maintainer` role on that Project (or Project Runtime Environment) would have to be repeated for each of the members, which is – again – a time-consuming (and even error-prone) activity.
 Moreover, if you wanted to grant this privilege only for a limited period of time, then restoring the initial role setting would again have to be done manually for each of these members, highlighting this bottleneck even more.

-By contrast, through groups, for instance, the `Maintainer` role disassignment from that specific Project (or Project Runtime Environment) – to restore the initial `Developer` role assigned at Company level – would have been much a more effective and circumscribed activity, keeping access governance on that Project more organized and flexible.
+By contrast, through groups, for instance, the `Maintainer` role disassignment from that specific Project (or Project Runtime Environment) – to restore the initial `Developer` role assigned at Company level – would have been a more effective and circumscribed activity, keeping access governance on that Project more organized and flexible.

 To sum up, user management use cases are many, as well as the different organizational needs, and – in this landscape – Mia-Platform Console allows you to better structure access to resources as you prefer, giving you freedom in governing access levels of your Company users.